Zinnu45/UHD-MATH_2305-Final/README.md

 # This is final project with group memebers Andrew, Brian, David, Freddy, and Tracy developed in python.

-# This program is to sold the minimum spanning tree (MST) using Prim's or Kruskal's algorithm.
+# This program is to solve the minimum spanning tree (MST) using Prim's or Kruskal's algorithm.
 # Preferably allowing the user to define which method.